-The clinical picture and course of aspirin-exacerbated respiratory disease (AERD, previously called aspirin-induced asthma) are well established.305 It starts with nasal congestion and anosmia, and progresses to chronic rhinosinusitis with nasal polyps that re-grow rapidly after surgery.
+The clinical picture and course of aspirin-exacerbated respiratory disease (AERD, previously called aspirin-induced asthma) are well established.
+343 It starts with nasal congestion and anosmia, and progresses to chronic rhinosinusitis with nasal polyps that re-grow rapidly after surgery.
 Asthma and hypersensitivity to aspirin develop subsequently.
 Following ingestion of aspirin or non-steroidal anti-inflammatory drugs (NSAIDs), an acute asthma attack develops within minutes to 1-2 hours.
-It is usually accompanied by rhinorrhea, nasal obstruction, conjunctival irritation, and scarlet flush of the head and neck, and may sometimes progress to severe bronchospasm, shock, loss of consciousness, and respiratory arrest.^{306,307} AERD is more likely to be associated with low lung function and severe asthma.308 The prevalence of AERD is 7% in general adult asthma populations, and 15% in severe asthma.309
+It is usually accompanied by rhinorrhea, nasal obstruction, conjunctival irritation, and scarlet flush of the head and neck, and may sometimes progress to severe bronchospasm, shock, loss of consciousness, and respiratory arrest.
+344,345 AERD is more likely to be associated with low lung function and severe asthma, 346,347 and with increased need for emergency care.
+The prevalence of AERD is 7% in general adult asthma populations, and 15% in severe asthma.

 A history of exacerbation following ingestion of aspirin or other NSAIDs is highly suggestive of AERD.
-Aspirin challenge (oral, bronchial or nasal) is the gold standard for diagnosis^{310,311} as there are no reliable in vitro tests, but oral aspirin challenge tests must only be conducted in a specialized center with cardiopulmonary resuscitation capabilities because of the high risk of severe reactions.^{310,311} Bronchial (inhalational) and nasal challenges with lysine aspirin are safer than oral challenges and may be safely performed in allergy centers.^{311,312}
+Aspirin challenge (oral, bronchial or nasal) is the gold standard for diagnosis^{349,350} as there are no reliable in vitro tests, but oral aspirin challenge tests must only be conducted in a specialized center with cardiopulmonary resuscitation capabilities because of the high risk of severe reactions.^{349,350} Bronchial (inhalational) and nasal challenges with lysine aspirin are safer than oral challenges and may be safely performed in allergy centers.^{350,351}

 Patients with AERD should avoid aspirin or NSAID-containing products and other medications that inhibit cyclooxygenase-1 (COX-1), but this does not prevent progression of the disease.
-Where an NSAID is indicated for other medical conditions, a COX-2 inhibitor (e.g. celocoxib,or etoricoxib), or paracetamol (acetaminophen), may be considered with appropriate health care provider supervision and observation for at least 2 hours after administration (Evidence B).
-ICS are the mainstay of asthma therapy in AERD, but OCS are sometimes required; LTRA may also be useful (Evidence B).
-An additional option is desensitization, which may be conducted under specialist care in a clinic or hospital.
-Desensitization to aspirin followed by daily aspirin treatment can significantly improve overall symptoms and quality of life, decrease formation of nasal polyps and sinus infections, reduce the need for OCS and sinus surgery, and improve nasal and asthma scores.
-311,317
+Where an NSAID is indicated for other medical conditions, a COX-2 inhibitor (e.g. celocoxib, or etoricoxib), or paracetamol (acetaminophen), may be considered 352,353 with appropriate health care provider supervision and observation for at least 2 hours after administration 354 (Evidence B).
+ICS are the mainstay of asthma therapy in AERD, but OCS are sometimes required;

+LTRA may also be useful^{345,354} (Evidence B).
+An additional option is desensitization, which may be conducted under specialist care in a clinic or hospital.355 Desensitization to aspirin followed by daily aspirin treatment can significantly improve overall symptoms and quality of life, decrease formation of nasal polyps and sinus infections, reduce the need for OCS and sinus surgery, and improve nasal and asthma scores.^{350,356}